 Invited member of advisory panel for Medicines, Ethics & Practice (MEP), an annual RPS publication and key professional support text underpinning pharmacists’ professional and legal practice - since 2010

-University representative on the CPPE Executive Operational Board, which recommends CPPE’s costed plan and organisational strategy to the Contract Management Board, and offers expert and professional opinion on CPPE’s strategic development plans - since 2014
+University representative on the CPPE Operations and Advisory Board (OAB), which recommends CPPE’s costed plan and organisational strategy to the Contract Management Board, and offers expert and professional opinion on CPPE’s strategic development plans - since 2014